samwelkinuthia/github-lookup/README.md

 ## Technologies Used

-1.Angular Javascript for the Logic.
+1. Angular Javascript for the Logic
-2.Html for the markup.
+2. Html for the markup
-3.CSS for styling.
+3. CSS for styling.

 ## How To Install